 Why Should I Use Scheduling in Project Management Software?

-Without a project schedule, it’s incredibly hard and time consuming to keep track of what needs to be done by when and which resources must be utilized.
+Without a project schedule, it’s incredibly difficult and time-consuming to keep track of what needs to be done by when and which resources must be utilized.
 A schedule is a timetable that outlines the start and end dates of all your project tasks and milestones that need to be accomplished.

 Tasks within your project schedule will have dependencies, meaning that if the completion data changes on one activity, it will have a cascade effect on other activities.
-For example, while building a house, if you end up late pouring the foundation, it delays almost every task that needs to follow.
+For example, while building a house, if you are late pouring the foundation, it delays almost every task that needs to follow.